 The rapid and accurate identification of viral pathogens is needed to help prevent transmission, set up appropriate therapy, monitor response to treatment and lead to efficient disease management and control.
 We develop rapid and sensitive fluorescence-based diagnostic assays to identify RNA viruses in complex biological samples, combined with machine learning algorithms for data analysis.
-These assays have the potential for medical impact as the advantages over traditional diagnostic tests include specificity, sensitivity, speed and ease-of-use.

 1) Robb, N.C., Taylor, J.M., Kent, K., Pambos, O., Gilboa, B., Kapanidis, A.N.
 (2019) Rapid functionalisation and detection of viruses via a novel Ca2+-mediated virus-DNA interaction.
 Scientific Reports.
 9(1):16219. https://doi.org/10.1038/s41598-019-52759-5

 2) Robb, N.C., te Velthuis, A.J.W., Fodor, E., Kapanidis, A.N.
 (2019) Real-time analysis of single influenza virus replication complexes reveals large promoter-dependent differences in initiation dynamics.
 Nucleic Acids Research.
 47(12):6466-6477. https://doi.org/10.1093/nar/gkz313